-The Nanodegree programs include technical mentor support, student community, personal career coaching, interview preparations, resume services, GitHub review, LinkedIn profile review, resume shared with 95+ employers, real-world projects, project reviews, and project feedback from experienced reviewers.
+The Nanodegree programs include technical mentor support, student community, personal career coaching, interview preparations, resume services, GitHub review, LinkedIn profile review, resumes shared with 95+ employers, real-world projects, project reviews, and project feedback from experienced reviewers.

 They have industry lead programs built and recognized by top tech companies such as Google, Intel, AWS, IBM, Lyft, etc.

-Since their programs offer this much amount of services along with top quality content, the pricing is on the higher end.
+Since their programs offer this much amount of services along with top-quality content, the pricing is on the higher end.
 If you have the money to invest, it is a great platform to learn computer programming skills.

 Some of my favorite courses on Udacity are:

 I think almost all the courses you can find there are of high quality.